telerik/blazor-ui/grid/datasourcerequest-on-server/CustomSerializer/readme.md

 Telerik supports serialization of the `DataSourceRequest` object through the native Blazor `System.Text.Json` serializer only.
 In your app you may be using different serialization techniques, with `Newtonsoft.Json` being a common tool used to serialize data.

+> Microsoft have indicated that the path forward will be through `System.Text.Json` only, so you may want to consider moving towards it.
+You can read more about it in the announcement blog [https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/).
+In the folder above there is an example of using it.

 For such specific scenarios, you must ensure that the serialization and deserialization processes work as expected - all the data is present, correct, strongly typed, and there are no errors.
 This applies to both the controller action, and the Blazor app itself.

 The Telerik components cannot influence the serialization and deserialization process and transferring data between the endpoints is up to the application.